Scalping: American Revolutionary War

 An American political cartoon made during the War of 1812.
 It depicts a British officer giving a Native warrior (referred to as a "Savage Indian") a reward for an American soldier's scalp accompanied by a poem.

 During the American Revolutionary War, British Indian Department official Henry Hamilton was nicknamed the "hair-buyer general" by American Patriots as they believed he encouraged and paid British-allied Natives to scalp Americans.
 As a result, when Hamilton was captured by American troops, he was treated as a war criminal instead of a prisoner of war.
 However, American historians have noted that there was no proof that he had ever offered rewards for scalps, and no British officer paid for scalps during the conflict.

 However, both sides of the war scalped enemy corpses.
 The September 13, 1779 journal entry of American Lieutenant William Barton recounted how U.S. troops scalped Native dead during the Sullivan Expedition.
-British-allied Iroquois also practiced scalping.
+British-allied Haudenosaunee also practiced scalping.
 The most famous case was that of Jane McCrea, whose fiancé was a Loyalist officer.
-She was abducted by two Iroquois warriors and ultimately scalped and shot.
+She was abducted by two Haudenosaunee warriors and ultimately scalped and shot.
 Her death inspired many American colonists to resist a British invasion from Canada, which ended in defeat at the battles of Saratoga.